Santiago, Ilocos Sur: Demographics

 In the 2020 census, Santiago had a population of 19,471.
 The population density was sigfig 19,471/46.36.

+Language

+The main dialect of Santiago is Ilocano.

 Economy

 Santiago is the headquarters of the Ilocos Sur Electric Cooperative (ISECO), which distributes electricity to the entire province.

 Government

+Local government

 Santiago, belonging to the second congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

+Education

+The Santiago Schools District Office governs all public and private education system within the municipality.
+The Schools District Office (SDO) oversees the operations of private and public elementary and high schools.